-Living and working in the cultural hotspot of Bristol has given Bex Baxter an infinite palette of colour & texture to draw from.
+Living and working in the cultural hotspot of Bristol has given me an infinite palette to draw from.

-Bex performed old classics by the likes of Vera Lynn and Cab Calloway for the elderly in residential care homes while teaching music and dance to people with learning difficulties at City of Bristol College.
+I started working a number of jobs singing old classics by the likes of Vera Lynn and Cab Calloway for the elderly in residential care homes, alongside teaching music and dance to people with learning difficulties at City of Bristol College.

 - INLPTA Certified Practitioner of the Art and Science of Neuro Linguistic Programming (INLPTA)